 16.5.1 Sampled Values

-This subclause provides a definition of sampled values of variables and expressions.
+This subclause provides a definition of sampled values of variables and expressions in the concurrent context.
 The notion of sampled values introduced here is used in 16.5.2 in the definition of a concurrent context and in 16.9.3 in the definition of sampled value functions.

 The sampled value of a variable (expression) in a time slot is the value of this variable (expression) in the Preponed region of this time slot.
 The sampled value of sequence methods triggered and matched is 0 in any time slot.